yibinlin/readings/content/posts/python_study.md

     - This is basica building block of Python, and cannot be expressed in Python language.
   - In python everything is an object, so a class is an object (instance) of `type`.
   - For details, see this [StackOverflow Post](https://stackoverflow.com/questions/55775218/why-is-object-an-instance-of-type-and-type-an-instance-of-object)

+## Pytest Tips

+- Pytest fixtures:
+  - To see all fixtures including 3rd-party fixtures and local-code fixtures: `pytest -q --fixtures`